Sign in or start a free trial to avail of this feature.

 In this scenario, we could actually apply data labels to each column segment and remove the vertical axis.
 To do this, just select it and press delete.
 We'd also like to remove the horizontal lines, so we'll select one, and again press delete.

 To bring an axis back after removing it, go to axis, and select the relevant option.

 The format axis dialog box has many adjustments you can make to the vertical axis, but to be honest, switching the minimum value is the only one that I tend to use regularly.
 Let's look at an example.

 Here we have 15 values that are all reasonably similar in size.

-And when I close this, this causes our chart to zoom in on the top part of our values and it's much easier to make out the differences between our various sales people.
+When we close this, the chart zooms in on the top part of the values, and it's much easier to make up the differences between the various salespeople.

 If you have large numbers in your chart, but the differences between these large numbers are quite small, always consider adjusting the minimum value on your vertical axis.

-If you add the axis vertically, it's much more difficult to read.
+If you add a label vertically, it's much more difficult to read.